JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 Even with commit hooks configured and working properly, TeamCity still makes requests for changes on the server start and on each build queuing (or starting) to ensure the latest changes are used even if commit hooks stopped to function.

-When a commit hook call comes in, TeamCity starts checking for changes in VCS Roots which match the request.
+When a commit hook call comes in, TeamCity starts checking for changes in VCS roots which match the request.
 If a change is found during the check, TeamCity automatically increases the [VCS polling interval](configuring-vcs-roots.md#Common+VCS+Root+Properties) (the minimum after the increase is 15 minutes, maximum is 4 hours, increased by 2 times on each successful check).
 If the commit hook stops working (for example, TeamCity finds a change in a VCS root which it did not receive a commit hook call for), the [VCS polling interval](configuring-vcs-roots.md#Common+VCS+Root+Properties) value is reset to default.

-Commit hooks are received via TeamCity REST API [requests](https://www.jetbrains.com/help/teamcity/rest/manage-vcs-roots.html) which should typically be configured to in the post-commit repository triggers:
+Commit hooks are received via TeamCity REST API [requests](https://www.jetbrains.com/help/teamcity/rest/manage-vcs-roots.html) which should typically be configured in the post-commit repository triggers:

 `POST .../app/rest/vcs-root-instances/commitHookNotification?locator=<vcsRootInstancesLocator>`

 The request returns textual details as to the performed operation or an error message.

-It is important to find the `<vcsRootInstancesLocator>` for the request to match only the affected VCS roots from those configured in the TeamCity instance.
-If too many VCS roots are matched by the request configured in the commit hook, it will lead to more requests and more overload on the VCS repository and TeamCity than using default polling approach.
+It is important to find `<vcsRootInstancesLocator>` for the request to match only the affected VCS roots from those configured in the TeamCity instance.
+If too many VCS roots are matched by the request configured in the commit hook, it will lead to more requests and more overload on the VCS repository and TeamCity than using the default polling approach.
 Some examples of the "locator" are provided below.
-The request should be performed by a user who has "View project and all parent projects" permission for all the projects where VCS root is defined.
+The request should be performed by a user who has the "_View project and all parent projects_" permission for all the projects where the VCS root is defined.
-Note that by default only the first 100 matched "VCS root instances" will be matched by the [request](https://www.jetbrains.com/help/teamcity/rest/manage-vcs-roots.html).
-To match more, "count:9999" can be added as below.
+Note that by default only the first 100 VCS root instances will be matched by the [request](https://www.jetbrains.com/help/teamcity/rest/manage-vcs-roots.html).
+To match more, `count:9999` can be added as below.

-The most common form of the `<vcsRootInstancesLocator>` is:
+The most common form of `<vcsRootInstancesLocator>` is:

 ```Shell
 vcsRoot:(type:<TYPE>,count:99999),property:(name:<URL_PROPERTY_NAME>,value:<VCS_REPOSITORY_URL_PART>,matchType:contains,ignoreCase:true),count:99999

 ```

-However, for VCS roots without parameter `%-references`, a more performant variance can be used:
+However, for VCS roots without the parameter `%-references`, a more performant option can be used:

 ```Shell
 vcsRoot:(type:<TYPE>,property:(name:<URL_PROPERTY_NAME>,value:<VCS_REPOSITORY_URL_PART>,matchType:contains,ignoreCase:true),count:99999),count:99999